Table of Contents

 Material Availability and Color Match

-Roofs should always be repaired with materials that are structurally sound.
-But different states have different policies on aesthetic matching
+Roofs should always be repaired with materials of equal or greater performance.
+But different states have different policies on aesthetic matching.

 Location of the Damage